 Chapter 4 – Affiliated Organizations

-The Facilities Corporation was incorporated in 1967 as a supporting organization of The University of Iowa Foundation to assist in maintaining, developing, increasing, and extending the facilities and services available to the University.
+The University of Iowa Facilities Corporation was incorporated in 1967 as a supporting organization of The State University of Iowa Foundation, aka the University of Iowa Center for Advancement, to assist in maintaining, developing, increasing, and extending the facilities and services available to the University.
 The corporation acquires and holds property for the benefit and use of the University.

 The Iowa Law School Foundation is an Iowa nonprofit corporation "organized to promote and develop the ability of the College of Law of The University of Iowa to train students for the legal profession, by promoting a close, mutual relationship between the College of Law and its alumni and by soliciting and receiving funds and other gifts to be used for such purposes as the purchase of books, equipment, and supplies for the College of Law, the endowment of scholarships to the College of Law for worthy students, the establishment of special facilities, including such things as special groups and lectures, of any and all types for the benefit of the College of Law, its faculty and students, and for such other purposes as will better enable the College of Law to perform its fundamental educational functions" (Article III, Articles of Incorporation of Iowa Law School Foundation).